Roopesh-kosuri/Code-OS/README.md

 <td width="50%" valign="top">

 ### 🧠 Multi-Agent System
 Five agents, one job engine. **CoderAgent** is the flagship — it grounds every plan in your real codebase (indexed symbols, imports, dependencies), writes multi-file changes as one coherent unit, self-reviews its own diffs, runs your test suite on itself, and calls in a second opinion (Duo Loop) for anything risky.
 Tasks run as real background jobs — switch panels all you want, they keep going.
+If a task is ambiguous, the agent asks a clarifying question instead of guessing.

-### ⚔️ Duo Loop
+### ⚔️ Duo Loop, Coder, & Dual Coder
-Pick a Generator and a Critic — any mix of local and API models — and let them go back and forth until the Critic actually approves, capped at a safe round limit.
-You only see the final, vetted result.
+Three ways to get code written, matched to the task: **Duo Loop** for a full generator/critic adversarial review, **Coder** for a fast single-model CoderAgent+TesterAgent pass on regular tasks, and **Dual Coder** for small tasks where two models each take an independent swing so you can compare.

+### 🛡️ Code Verification Agent
+A dedicated security/production-readiness auditor — checks for SQL injection, exposed secrets, missing input validation, XSS, and other real vulnerability classes, then gives you a 0–100 readiness score and a downloadable, severity-ranked report.

 ### 💬 AI Chat, Done Properly
-Real markdown & syntax-highlighted code blocks, multi-thread history, full visibility into what context is being sent, and slash commands (`/fix`, `/refactor`, `/test`, `/review`, and more).
+Real markdown & syntax-highlighted code blocks, multi-thread history, full visibility into what context is being sent, and slash commands (`/fix`, `/refactor`, `/test`, `/review`, `/commit`, and more).
+Chat is aware of every agent mode above and can explain or invoke them.

 </td>
 <td width="50%" valign="top">

 ### 🛡️ Security That's Actually Enforced
-Open an unfamiliar folder and choose **Restricted Mode** — and it's enforced *server-side*, across every file-write, search-replace, terminal session, and MCP call.
-Not a UI suggestion.
-A real boundary.
+Open an unfamiliar folder and choose **Restricted Mode** — enforced *server-side*, across every file-write, search-replace, terminal session, and MCP call.
+Session-token authentication on privileged endpoints, strict path sandboxing (blocks symlink escapes and `..` traversal), sanitized terminal environments, encrypted API keys backed by your OS's native credential store, and rate limiting on mutating/streaming endpoints.

 ### 🖥️ A Real IDE Underneath
 Monaco editor with tabs & split view, Git (status/diff/commit/branch/history), real symbol-indexed search, and a genuine PTY terminal that runs `vim` and interactive `git rebase -i` like the real thing.

-### 🎨 7 Themes
+### 🎨 4 Themes
-Dark, Light, Crimson, Navy, Void, Violet, and a proper dual-accent **Cyberpunk** mode — not just palette swaps.
+Dark, Light, Void (true OLED minimalism), and a dual-accent **Cyberpunk** mode — each with a fully distinct, complete design system, not palette swaps.

 </td>
 </tr>